 - Any changes reported are based on the YANG NRM definitions, even though the RESTful notification mapping is reused.

 - The media type as specified by the "Content-Type" header in the HTTP POST request shall be "application/yang-data+json" and not "application/json".

+- The value of "href" shall be set to the FQDN or IP address identifying the NETCONF server.

 - The value of "path" shall be a RESTCONF data resource identifier (RFC 8040 [49], clause 3.5.3).